 Next up is the quad or common areas.
 See how many people are there and what they’re up to.
 Some will be playing sports or instruments while others are studying or just hanging out with friends.
 It’ll definitely let you get a feel for the social climate at the school.

 Two more areas on campus you’ll want to visit is the library and bookstore.
 Take some time to explore the library and get a feel for the atmosphere, just as you did for the common area.
 Does it seem to have a good selection that will help you with your research?
 You’ll also want to take a peek at the bookstore and especially the prices.
 There might be a few books you can grab on Amazon or eBay for cheaper.

 Some other spots that should be on your exploration list are the faculty offices and classrooms.
 Both of these can give you a good idea of how well equipped the school is when it comes to your education.
 Definitely take a look at any technology in the classes.

-Eat on Campus at Every College Visit
+Eat on Campus Every Time You Visit a College

 If you’re living on campus, you’ll most likely be eating almost all of your meals on campus.
 It’s simple and easy without wandering far off school property and spending a lot of money.
 Sit down for a meal and, of course, make sure it is enjoyable food but keep looking around.
 You’ll want a keep an eye out for cleanliness for one.
 If the school has a few dining halls, you should take a trip to all of them before you leave.

-Talk to Students and Faculty
+Talk to the Students and Faculty

 There are plenty of opportunities to get to know your potential college beyond the tour the school provides.
 Keep an eye out, keep an open mind, and keep asking questions.
 You’ll be living and studying there for about four years, so you definitely want to be absolutely positive that it is the school for you.